 Media Fellowship House and Delco Courts Form Alternative Diversion Program for Juvenile Offenders

-In May 2017 the Media Fellowship House introduced a creative, new Alternative Diversion Program (ADP) to further support and develop the youth of our community.
+In May 2017, Media Fellowship House introduced a creative Alternative Diversion Program to further support and develop the youth of our community.

-The ADP is designed for young people between the ages of 12 and 16 who have been charged with non-violent offenses such as truancy, criminal mischief, disorderly conduct, and curfew violations in Media, Swarthmore and Nether Providence.
-If they elect to participate in our ADP, they then view the film “Words of the Heart” about the history of Fellowship House, write a related essay and participate in a discussion about their personal responses and experiences .
-This takes place at the Media Fellowship House in lieu of the usual County Community Service.
-As the program’s initiator District Judge Deborah Krull, Esq. states, “I believe that the Media Fellowship House Program is an opportunity for young offenders to learn a lesson from their service, rather than just receive a punishment.”
+This program is designed for young people between the ages of 12 and 16 who have been charged with non-violent offenses such as truancy, criminal mischief and disorderly conduct in the Media, Swarthmore and Nether Providence areas.
+If these youths elect to participate in this unique program, they will view the film entitled, “Words of the Heart” which is about the history of Media Fellowship House.
+After watching the video, they will write a related essay and then participate in a discussion about their personal responses and experiences.
+This discussion takes place at the Media Fellowship House in lieu of the usual County Community Service.
+Once the program is completed successfully, Judge Krull will dismiss the case against these youths and their records as it pertains to the charges will be cleared.

 The idea behind our ADP arose from discussions between Judge Deborah Krull and Media Fellowship House Executive Director Jerry Duffy.
 The Honorable Chad F. Kenney, President Judge of the Delaware County Court, signed an order formally authorizing the program for Judge Krull’s District.